tomas5/glossary/networking.md

 A Canonical Name record.
 CNAME record - a type of resource record in the DNS used to specify that a domain name is an alias for another domain, the "canonical" domain.
+For example, beta.domain.com points to the DNS A record for www.domain.com, which points to the IP-address.
+Then, if the IP-address ever changes, one only has to record the change in one place within the network: in the DNS A record.
+This is the reason why CNAME records must always point to another domain name, never directly to an IP-address.

 [RFC 1035: CNAME](http://tools.ietf.org/html/rfc1035#page-12)